3 Principles to Improve your Interpersonal Skills

 3. The Principle of Consistency

 If you’re committed, people will support you better.
-Good interpersonal skills can only be built if you present yourself with a consistent approach- this will help you harness and build trust.
+So present yourself with a consistent approach to harness and build trust.

 How to apply this now